Explore ways to manage anger in a variety of real-life situations with this set of 16 scenario cards.

 Harry was just about to beat his high score on his favourite video game.
 His mum turned it off without asking and told Harry to go and do his homework.

 How might Harry deal with the situation calmly?

 This set of task cards has been created by a dedicated team of educators to help explore these anger-evoking situations with your students in your social-emotional learning lessons.
-Through a series of guided questions, students can reflect upon each situation and brainstorm how the character at the center of the scenario might manage their anger and avoid any angry outbursts!
+Through a series of guided question, students can reflect upon each situation and brainstorm how the character at the centre of the scenario might manage their anger and avoid any angry outbursts!